A Lesson to Learn: Eli Lilly and Company (LLY)

 Analysts’ Opinion of LLY

-Many brokerage firms have already submitted their reports for LLY stocks, with Bernstein repeating the rating for LLY by listing it as a “Mkt Perform.”
-The predicted price for LLY in the upcoming period, according to Bernstein is $150 based on the research report published on November 10th of the current year 2020.
+Many brokerage firms have already submitted their reports for LLY stocks, with Wolfe Research repeating the rating for LLY by listing it as a “Outperform.”
+The predicted price for LLY in the upcoming period, according to Wolfe Research is $183 based on the research report published on December 10th of the current year 2020.

-Berenberg, on the other hand, stated in their research note that they expect to see LLY reach a price target of $144.
-The rating they have provided for LLY stocks is “Hold” according to the report published on September 29th, 2020.
+Bernstein, on the other hand, stated in their research note that they expect to see LLY reach a price target of $150.
+The rating they have provided for LLY stocks is “Mkt Perform” according to the report published on November 10th, 2020.

-Morgan Stanley gave a rating of “Overweight” to LLY, setting the target price at $176 in the report published on September 03rd of the current year.
+Berenberg gave a rating of “Hold” to LLY, setting the target price at $144 in the report published on September 29th of the current year.

 Insider Trading